The BOS Sun Bear Sanctuary

 Concerns that the males would fight have been overcome by ensuring that competition for resources is reduced or eliminated and by careful design of the enrichment program whereby the bears are too busy foraging for food to fight.

 There is still much to do with the next step being to develop the first rainforest yard which will be approximately 5 hectares.
-In October 2009 a team of up to specialist volunteers will travel to Samboja Lestari to complete this work, in particular finishing a new fence line and enriching the yard.
+In October 2009 a team of specialist volunteers travelled to Samboja Lestari to complete this work, in particular finishing a new fence line and enriching the yard.

 Importantly, the improvements in animal husbandry now in place must be continued to ensure these bears enjoy the quality of life they deserve.